wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-mcp-servers/develop-a-mcp-server.md

 5. Review the **Endpoint Details** and click **Deploy**.

     !!! note
         - In Choreo, by default endpoint authentication is enabled.
-You can disable the security if you don't require it.
+You can disable endpoint authentication if you don't require it.
         - Deploying the service component may take some time.
 Once deployed, the **Development** environment card indicates the **Deployment Status** as **Active**.

 Once you have successfully deployed the service, you can test your server.
 You can view the invoke URL details from the **Overview** tab in left navigation menu.